-ATTACHMENT 1 - FLOW CHART FOR AUDIT OF TRANSPORT OPERATOR
+ATTACHMENT 1 - FLOW CHART FOR AUDIT OF THE OPERATOR

-ENGAGED Auditor engaged by a transport operator to conduct an audit PREVIOUS AUDITS Obtain copies of previous audits (including internal audits) if you are conducting a Compliance Audit (NB. for an Entry (systems) Audit there will not be any previous audits) AUDITS Carry out the audit examining performance of transport operator's management system against appropriate audit matrix for each module REPORTING Produce an Audit Report for each module using the Standard Audit Report AUDIT STATEMENT NON-COMPLIANCE Complete Audit Report Identify non-compliance in Compliant report Original to Transport operator audit report and advise operator of action to be taken Auditor to retain copy Operator to submit audit and to correct payment to Main Roads MAIN ROADS WA REVIEW Main Roads will recognise the On advice from transport transport operator has maintained operator, review the actions accreditation in order to operate taken to determine if nonunder Order and Permit conditions. conformance has been corrected
+ENGAGED Auditor engaged by an Operator to conduct an audit PREVIOUS AUDITS Obtain copies of previous audits (including internal audits) if you are conducting a Compliance Audit (NB. for an Entry (systems) Audit there will not be any previous audits) AUDITS Carry out the audit examining performance of the Operator's management system against appropriate audit matrix for each module REPORTING Produce an Audit Report for each module using the Standard Audit Report AUDIT STATEMENT NON-COMPLIANCE Complete Audit Report Identify non-compliance in Compliant report Original to Operator audit report and advise the Auditor to retain copy Operator of action to be taken Operator to submit audit and to correct payment to Main Roads MAIN ROADS WA REVIEW Main Roads will recognise the On advice from the Operator, Operator has maintained accreditation review the actions taken to to operate under an Order or Permit. determine if non-conformance has been corrected